Stackclash/5e-vault/5. Mechanics/Items/Backpack.md

 A backpack can hold one cubic foot or 30 pounds of gear.
 You can also strap items, such as a bedroll or a coil of rope, to the outside of a backpack.

 *Source: Player's Handbook p.
-153*
+153. Available in the SRD and the Basic Rules.*